-5. Research and present information on engineering, computer, mathematics, or robotics programs at three of your top choice colleges/universities.
+5. Research and present information on courses of study in engineering, computer programming, mathematics, or robotics at three of your top choice colleges/universities.

 6. Write a persuasive job notice intended to recruit female students and students of color to the fields of math, computing, and sciences.

 7. Conduct interviews (in person or via video conference) with math/science/engineering professionals of color/female professors about their career paths and the obstacles they have had to overcome.